• There are no suggestions because the search field is empty.

 >> To get the Customer Pain Point Worksheet (and other great templates and scripts) sign up for our free 21-Day Sales Challenge.

-Step 3: Compile the list
+Step 3: Compile the list of commercial cleaning prospects

 The first step is to research businesses in your area that match your ideal client type.
 You can do this using Google and YellowPages.

 Use the Lead Tracking Spreadsheet we created (link below) to record the contact information of as many businesses as possible.
 You’ll see at the bottom of the spreadsheet that we’ve divided it up by type of business.
-Because these leads are cold, you’ll want to compile a long list before reaching out to anyone.
+Because these commercial cleaning leads are cold, you’ll want to compile a long list before reaching out to anyone.

 Aim for at least 100 contacts.
 This may seem like more than you’ll need, but unfortunately, you won’t get a hold of everyone on that list, and of those you do, not everyone will result in a walkthrough.
 You may only book a walkthrough with 10% of these contacts, and even that is a good percentage!